E-Mud/docker-ruby-on-rails/README.md

 This is a very basic base image for Rails applications.

-It can also be used as a dockerized rails cli (`rails` is set as the entrypoint).
+It can also be used as a dockerized rails cli.
 For example by running:

 ```
-docker run --rm -w /app --v $PWD:/app emud/ruby-on-rails new MyApp
+docker run --rm -w /app --v $PWD:/app emud/ruby-on-rails rails new MyApp
 ```
  If you're gonna do that frequently, consider creating an alias for it.